akka/akka-management/docs/src/main/paradox/akka-management.md

 ## Developing Extensions

 This project provides a set of management extensions.
-If you want to write third-party extensions to Akka management here are few pointers about how it all works together.
+To write third-party extensions to Akka Management, here are few pointers about how it all works together.

 The `akka-management` module provides the central HTTP endpoint to which extensions can register themselves.